jackson-asmith/jacksonsmith.github.io/index.md

 Skilled infrastructure engineer with experience in networking, systems administration, and programming.
 I automate the boring stuff--_like builds, configurations, and maintenance_--for teams so people can focus on things that matter.
 I work on large-scale infrastructure projects with development, operations, security, and management teams designing and building resilient systems.

-### Operations Engineer | Lincoln Investment; Remote -- Apr 2022-Present
+### Operations Engineer | Lincoln Investment; Remote -- April 2022-Present

-- Responsible for large complex hybrid-cloud spanning multiple datacenters and Azure serving more than 300 offices across the US
+- Responsible for large complex hybrid-cloud spanning multiple data centers and Azure serving more than 300 offices across the US
 - Insource patching of Linux and Windows servers, reducing cumulative monthly vulnerabilities 30% and cost by $400,000 a year
 - Automate repeated tasks such as software deployment and system reporting allowing teams to scale with organization growth
-- Design and maintain software defined datacenters running bare metal hypervisors on enterprise hardware
+- Design and maintain software defined data centers running bare metal hypervisors on enterprise hardware
 - Mentor, train, and share knowledge with peers
 - Work under general direction of senior management

-### Network Analyst | Chester County Library System; Remote -- Feb 2019-Apr 2022
+### Network Analyst | Chester County Library System; Remote -- February 2019-April 2022

 - Administered complex IT environment spanning 18 libraries across southeastern Pennsylvania
 - Automated Windows configuration with PowerShell and Linux and macOS configurations with Ruby, eliminating production